 1. Journal about it: Consider why you really (no, really) want to engage in some sort of change process.
 Is it so you can gain a qualification, meet a new network, gain an employee, learn a new skill, solve a problem.
 Get really down and dirty with your purpose.
 Understand, no, REALLY understand what you are seeking and why.
 As you go through this process ponder the following questions:

 a.
-What do you really hope to learn, change, gain in the process and what would be the best possible outcome?
+What do I really hope to learn, change, gain in the process and what would be the best possible outcome?

 b.
 Does it require a formal qualification?

 c.
-Do you want to work by yourself or with a group?
+Do I want to work by yourself or with a group?

 d.
-Is your problem likely to be similar to someone else’s or is it unique?
+Is my problem likely to be similar to someone else’s or is it unique?

 e.
-Are you prepared to do leg work by yourself or do you need a guide?
+Am I prepared to do leg work by myself or do you need a guide?

 2. Talk it out: Once you have formed a clear understanding of what you’re looking for find an impartial sounding board to talk it out with.
 Someone who will just ask questions that will draw out your greatest hopes and desires for this change and ideally pose some questions that you have not as yet considered.
 Following the talk fest it’s time to commit to the solution you seek.
 Write down the following information: Your budget, the exact outcome you want to achieve, the time that you can dedicate each week, the type of solution (a course, a system etc) and commit.